ianallannz/ianallannz.github.io/src/blog/back-to-the-future.md

 - Supporting and building sovereign technology and ventures.
 - Taking ownership of our corners of the web and our online identities.
 - Delighting one another with whimsical creations not made for the likes.
-- Advocating for learning useful long-term skills.
 - Providing tools to help us get off bigtech.
 - And offline.
+- Advocating for learning useful long-term skills.
+- Advocating for a fair politcal economy for our rangatahi.
-- To live like it's the 90's and early noughties without nostalgia, for real.
+- **To live like it's the 90's and early noughties without nostalgia, for real.**